-- 1. At the time of re-examination or change in income and/or family composition each family in a PHA-Assisted Unit will be given the option of choosing (1) flat rent established by Agent based on the value of the unit; or (2) incomebased rent, which will be the greatest of 30 percent of adjusted income or 10 percent of monthly income.
-The Agent will give the family information on both types of rent so that the family can make an informed decision as to which type of rent it prefers. - J. In the event the Head of Household of a PHA-Assisted Unit dies or leaves the unit, continued occupancy by remaining household members is permissible only if there is one or more adult authorized household members on the lease and living in the household.
-Additionally, after the death or departure of the original Head of Household, the Agent may permit an adult not on the lease to join the household as a new Head of Household.
-In giving approval for such an arrangement, the Agent will consider whether there is any remaining member capable of executing a lease and the ability of the family to stay together if the new household member is allowed to stay.
-The new Head of Household must meet both CHA's and the Agent's Applicant screening criteria.
+- I. At the time of re-examination or change in income and/or family composition each family in a PHA-Assisted Unit will be given the option of choosing (1) flat rent established by Agent based on the value of the unit; or (2) incomebased rent, which will be the greatest of 30 percent of adjusted income or 10 percent of monthly income.
+The Agent will give the family information on both types of rent so that the family can make an informed decision as to which type of rent it prefers. - J. In the event the head of household of a public housing unit dies or leaves the unit, continued occupancy by remaining household members is permissible only if there is one or more adult authorized household members on the lease and living in the household.
+Additionally, after the death or departure of the original head of household, the Agent may permit an adult not on the lease to join the household as a new head of household.
+In giving approval for such an arrangement, the Agent will consider whether there is any remaining member capable of executing a lease and the ability of the family to stay together if the new household must meet both the CHA's and_the Agent's applicant screening criteria.